Educational Leadership Program (Combined SDL and SBL) Curriculum

-All students graduating after April 30, 2014 are required to complete the new NYSED required examinations for certfication once the examinations are activated.
-It is the student’s responsibility to monitor the TEACH website to ensure that they are taking the appropriate examinations.
+In addition to their graduate course work, all students must complete required NYSED workshops and examinations for certification.
+It is the student’s responsibility to monitor the TEACH website to ensure that they are taking the appropriate workshops and examinations.

 - Please use the Student Advisement Sheet (PDF) to plan your degree progress.